 The purpose of Four Rivers Explorer can be traced back to my years as a kid.
-You can read more about that here on our site bio page.
-To quickly summarize, my family traveled down US 79 between Paris Landing and Dover, Tenn. several times back in the early 1990s.
+My family traveled down US 79 between Paris Landing and Dover, Tenn. several times back in the early 1990s.

 Each time we went down the road, I always looked for the bridge.
 No, not the one crossing Kentucky Lake or the one at Dover, but a small abandoned bridge right on the edge of US 79.
 It’s hard to see it in the summer with all the overgrowth, but you could get a great look at it in the winter time.